 As the fourth anniversary of the Iraq approaches, a new study by Mother Jones magazine has found that the number of fatal terrorist attacks has increased by over 600 percent since the U.S. invasion.
 We speak with the study’s co-author, Paul Cruickshank. [includes rush transcript]

-As the fourth anniversary of the Iraq approaches, new concerns are being raised over the effect the war has had on global security.
+JUAN GONZALEZ: As the fourth anniversary of the Iraq War approaches, new concerns are being raised over the effect the war has had on global security.
 A new study by Mother Jones magazine has found that the number of fatal terrorist attacks has increased by over 600 percent since the U.S. invaded Iraq.
-The effect of the Iraq war has been felt from London to Kabul, and from Madrid to the Red Sea.
-The study contradicts key claims by President Bush that the Iraq war has made the world safer.
+The effect of the war has been felt from London to Kabul and from Madrid to the Red Sea.
+The study contradicts key claims by President Bush that the Iraq War has made the world safer.

 PRESIDENT GEORGE W. BUSH: From the start, America and our allies have protected our people by staying on the offense.
 The enemy knows that the days of comfortable sanctuary, easy movement, steady financing and free-flowing communications are long over.
 The terrorist’s life since 9/11 has never been the same.